edreisMD/plugnplai/README.md

 - `manifest, spec = spec_from_url(url)`: Returns the Manifest and OpenAPI specification from the plugin URL.

 #### Example

-Here is an example of how to use the utility functions:

 ```python
 import plugnplai